 "So you bring it somewhere else for that?"

-"No," said Harry, now blushing, "We stick to broom closets for that."
+"No," replied Harry, now blushing, "We stick to broom closets for that."

 Chuckling, Professor Black said, "I see."